Umersaeed81/File_Management_Operations/log/File_Copy_Operation/Copy_only_from_sub_dir/Example_29.md

-This example demonstrates the process of copying files from a source directory to a destination directory, focusing on files that contain a specific keyword (in this case **"US"**) in their filenames, have a particular file extension (in this case **.xlsx**), and are **smaller than 500KB in size**.
+This example demonstrates the process of copying files from the subdirectories of a specified source directory, but not from the source directory itself, to a destination directory, focusing on files that contain a specific keyword (in this case **"US"**) in their filenames, have a particular file extension (in this case **.xlsx**), and are **smaller than 500KB in size**.
 The script includes the following steps:

 - The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.